subhu-darkknight72/OperatingSystems_Lab/README.md

 - **Question 1:** A <code>iterative TCP server</code> to allow client programs to get the system date and time from the server.
 The client displays the date and time on the screen, and terminates.
 - **Question 2:** Write a simple TCP iterative server and client to evaluate arithmetic expressions

+## Assignment 6 : manual memory management for efficient coding
+- **Question 1:** A <code>iterative TCP server</code> to allow client programs to get the system date and time from the server.
+The client displays the date and time on the screen, and terminates.
+- **Question 2:** Write a simple TCP iterative server and client to evaluate arithmetic expressions

 <!-- .
 ## Instruction
 - **Create virtual environment**